arshafiee/hybridmqa/README.md

 ### Training & Generalization Test

+Please refer to [`datasets/README.md`](datasets/README.md) for detailed instructions on dataset preparation and dataset directory structuring.

 Before beginning the training/testing process, you need to prepare normal and vertex maps for all the meshes of the
 dataset:
 ```bash